CMagnac/CMagnac-first-blog/_posts/2022-11-06-scrape-and-load-2.md

 ---
 layout: post
+title: Data scraping in Python
 title: Web-Scraping with Python
 date: 2022-11-06 10:00:09 +0200
 categories: programming
+image: post_4.jpg
-caption: <a href="https://fr.freepik.com/vecteurs-libre/illustration-concept-abstrait-traducteur-numerique_12291007.htm#query=dictionary&position=8&from_view=search&track=sph">Image by vectorjuice</a> on Freepik
+caption: <a href="https://fr.freepik.com/vecteurs-libre/illustration-concept-abstrait-traducteur-numerique_12291007.htm#query=dictionary&position=8&from_view=search&track=sph">Image by vectorjuice</a>
-image: scrape2.jpg
 ---
 This post is about a python script where you will learn to scrap informations.
 Data will be store into json dictionaries.